Currency Debasement (Pt I): Laying the Foundations

 To calculate CPI, a government’s statistics agency

-2. estimates how much a consumer will spend on each item as a percentage of the consumer’s total spend, thereby placing a weighting against each product.
-For example, if they estimate the average person has a monthly spend of £100 and on average, they spend £11 on food, then the Food component will have a weighting of 11%.
+estimates how much a consumer will spend on each item as a percentage of the consumer’s total spend, thereby placing a weight against each product.
+For example, if they estimate the average person has a monthly spend of £100 and on average, they spend £11 on food, then the Food component will have a weight of 11%.

-3. collects the change in price for each item every month.
-It can then determine the monthly change in price (%mom) or the change in price over the last 12 months (%yoy)
+collects the change in price for each item every month.
+It can then determine the monthly change in price (%month on month, or "mom") or the change in price over the last 12 months (%year on year, or "yoy")

-4. finally calculates the average weighted inflation rate of that basket of goods and services – this is the annual Consumer Price Inflation rate (full example in the Appendix).
+finally calculates the average weighted inflation rate of that basket of goods and services – this is the average annual Consumer Price Inflation rate for the whole basket (full example in the Appendix).

-The table below shows the main expenditure components of the UK CPI basket and their individual inflation rates, as well as the weighting or importance of each component in the left-hand component.
+The table below shows the main expenditure components of the UK CPI basket and their individual inflation rates, as well as the weights or importance of each component in the left-hand column.

-• There was a significant disparity in the annual inflation rates of the various components in the basket, ranging from a high 8.1% for housing rents to a negative 9.9% for electricity, gas and fuels (i.e. these prices declined in 12 months).
+There was a significant disparity in the annual inflation rates of the various components in the basket, ranging from a high 8.1% for housing rents to a negative 9.9% for electricity, gas and fuels (i.e. these prices declined over the 12 month period).

-In summary, the UK’s annual 3.0% CPI rate means that in 2024 a UK householder needed to spend 3.0% more money (currency) to purchase exactly the same goods and products that were purchased in 2023.
+In summary, the UK’s annual 3.0% CPI rate means that in 2024 a typical UK householder needed to spend 3.0% more money (currency) to purchase exactly the same goods and products that were purchased a year earlier in December 2023.

 2. Asset price Inflation (API)